Ecology, evolution, paleontology, and biomimetics of marine invertebrates

 Spirulid cephalopods are squid-like animals that predominantly inhabit the deep-sea.
 This taxon is of specific morphological interest as it represents the only known extant cephalopod possessing an coiled shell.
 This unique feature rises questions on their structure and function.
 In addition to the morphological, mechanica, and ecological implications, denuded shells possess an important value as mobilie floating substrates for sessile organisms.

-Technical biology combines classical approaches with cutting-edge technologies including computational analytics, high-resolution 3d analyses and simulations.
+Biomimetics and related research such as biomimicry, technical biology, and bioinspiration focuses on evolutionary optimized biological structures and processes for the development and improvment of innovative technologies and design.
+My research combines biology with cutting-edge engineering techniques including computational analytics, high-resolution 3d analyses, finite element analyses, and computational simulations.
 These techniques together with experimental setups and in-situ observations unite the strands of paleontology, biology and engineering sciences which provide an integrative approach allowing for a deep understanding of the role of marine invertebrates through time.